Peter Island British Virgin Islands

 Accompanying all this was 20 Norwegian craftsmen and workers, who would work with about 30 island workers.

 Dredging Sprat Bay made it deeper and reclaimed land for the resort to sit on.
-All the A-frames, the pool, the lobby, bar, dining room, and hotel offices were all built on reclaimed land.
+All the A-frames, the pool, the lobby, bar, the dining room, and the hotel offices were all built on reclaimed land.

 The A-Frames only took about ten days to assemble on-site.